Audio-WestlakeU/Narrowband_DeepFiltering/README.md

 This repository provides code for the TASLP submission:

-Xiaofei Li and Radu Horaud.
+- Xiaofei Li and Radu Horaud.
 Narrow-band deep filtering for multichannel speech enhancement. https://hal.inria.fr/hal-02378413/file/multichannel_lstm.pdf

+and for

+- Xiaofei Li and Radu Horaud.
+Multichannel Speech Enhancement Based on Time-frequency Masking Using Subband Long Short-Term Memory.
+WASPAA 2019.

 For more details, please refer to: https://team.inria.fr/perception/research/mse-lstm/

 Preparation: